-Maximum Allowed West-Facing Fenestration Area Only: Calculated value based on conditioned floor area multiplied by 5% (Used in climate zones 2, 4, and 6-16 for west-facing fenestration).
+Maximum Allowed West-Facing Fenestration Area Only: Calculated value based on conditioned floor area multiplied by 5% (Used in climate zones 2, 4, and 6-15 for west-facing fenestration).

-Maximum Allowed U-factor (Windows): Maximum U-factor from Package A or Table 150.1-A. This field will always be 0.32.
+Maximum Allowed U-factor (Windows): Maximum U-factor from Table 150.1-A or 150.1-B. This field will always be 0.30.

-Maximum Allowed U-factor (Skylights): Maximum U-factor from Package A or Table 150.1-A. This field will almost always be 0.32 unless meeting one of the Exceptions to 150.1(c)3A.
+Maximum Allowed U-factor (Skylights): Maximum U-factor from Table 150.1-A or 150.1-B. This field will almost always be 0.30 unless meeting one of the Exceptions to 150.1(c)3A.
 If meeting one of the Exceptions, this field will be 0.55.

-Maximum Allowed SHGC (Windows): Maximum SHGC from Package A or Table 150.1-A. This field will either be 0.25 or N/A, depending on the climate zone.
-N/A means there is no maximum SHGC required in this climate zone.
+Maximum Allowed SHGC (Windows): Maximum SHGC from Table 150.1-A or 150.1-B. This field will either be 0.23 or N/R, depending on the climate zone.
+N/R means there is no maximum SHGC required in this climate zone.
 The SHGC will be the area weighted averaged, CF1R-ENV-02, with other higher fenestration windows.

-Maximum Allowed SHGC (Skylights): Maximum SHGC from Package A or Table 150.1-A. This field will almost always be 0.25 unless meeting one of the Exceptions to 150.1(c)3A.
+Maximum Allowed SHGC (Skylights): Maximum SHGC from Table 150.1-A or 150.1-B. This field will almost always be 0.25 unless meeting one of the Exceptions to 150.1(c)3A.
 If meeting one of the Exceptions, this field will be 0.30.

 Comments: Any notes regarding location, unique conditions, or attachments.

-I. Fenestration Proposed Areas and Efficiencies
+J. Fenestration Proposed Areas and Efficiencies

 Tag/ID: Provide a name or designator for each unique type of fenestration surface.
 This designator should be used consistently throughout the plan set (elevations, finish schedules, etc.) such as Window-1, Skylight-1, etc. to identify each surface.
 It should also be consistently used on the other forms in the compliance documentation.